gonoph/openshift-cns-demo/README.md

 The goal of this project is to help you test out Openshift Container Platorm (OCP) and Container Native Storage (CNS).
-It's using the opensource upstreams of the Red Hat products, as I'm not sure if the Developer Subscription or the CDK offers access to the production bits.
-I recommend using the supported bits as I've had to pin my dependency to the upstream projects to specific commit versions in order to make sure everything runs smoothly.
+It's using the opensource upstreams of the Red Hat products, as I'm not sure if the Developer Subscription or the CDK offers access to the production bits in a way that allows an operations guy to fully install a cluster like this.
+I recommend using the supported bits as I've had to pin my dependency to the upstream projects to specific branches in order to make sure everything runs smoothly.

 # bootstrap docker image